 - 2. Source protection for the optional input transformer should be treated as if you were supplying a three phase transformer, to allow for transformer magnetization inrush current. - 3.
-Source protection for the AC input should be treated as if you were supplying a 200 kVA three phase transformer, to allow for filter inrush current. - 4.
-Source protection for the input to the bypass section should be treated as if you were supplying a 200 kVA three phase transformer, to allow for transformer magnetization inrush current. - 5.
-The input breaker (CB1) has a trip rating of 250 amps AT and an amp interrupting capability (AIC) of 25,000 in symmetrical RMS amps.
-See Table N:
+Source protection for AC input should be same as if supplying a 150 kVA three phase transformer, to allow for filter inrush current. - 4.
+Source protection for input to bypass section should be same as if supplying a 150 kVA three phase transformer, to allow for transformer magnetization inrush current. - 5.
+The input breaker (CB1) has a trip rating of 150 Amps AT and an Amp interrupting capability (AIC) of 25,000 in symmetrical RMS Amps.
+See Table O:

-Table N. Equivalent Transformer Size for Determining Inrush
+Table O. Equivalent Transformer Size for Determining Inrush

-Standard Input (Auto Transformer) 150 kVA
+Standard Input (Auto Transformer) 85 kVA

-Optional Input Isolation Transformer 200 kVA
+Optional Input Isolation Transformer 150 kVA

 - 6. The input and bypass three phase feeds should be symmetrical about ground, due to the existence of voltage surge protection devices. - 7.
-The line-to-line unbalanced output capability of the UPS is limited only by the full load per phase current values for AC output to critical load shown in Tables H through J. The recommended line-to-line load unbalance is 50% or less. - 8.
-Table O lists the maximum rating for output circuit breakers.
+The line-to-line unbalanced output capability of the UPS is limited by the full load per phase current values for AC output to critical load shown in Tables I through K. The recommended line-to-line load unbalance is 50% or less. - 8.
+Table P lists the maximum rating for output circuit protection devices (circuit breakers).